ashisharya65/My-PowerShell-Scripts/WindowsMachines/ScheduledTask/EventTriggeredSchdTask/Readme.md

 # PowerShell scripts to create Event Triggered schedule tasks
-- This repo contains the scripts which I used recently to create event triggered schedule task on Intune managed AVDs so as to shutdown the unused AVDs.
+- This repo contains the scripts which I used recently to create event triggered schedule task on Intune managed VMs so as to shutdown the unused VMs.